oncodash/ontoweaver/README.md

 ### Input Data Validation

-Now, let's define a yaml configuration file for input data validation.
+Now, let's define a YAML configuration file for input data validation.
 The configuration is part of the `yaml` file used to configure the mapping.
-We start off by defining a `validate` section in the yaml file, followed by a section defining the `columns`.
+We start off by defining a `validate` section in the YAML file, followed by a section defining the `columns`.
 For each column in our database, we define a `type` (`dtype: int64` for the `variant_id` column and `dtype: str` for the `patient` column), and a set of `checks` that we want to perform on the data in the column.
 In this case, we want to ensure that the `variant_id` column is in range from 0 to 3, and that the `patient` column only contains the values `A`, `B`, and `C`.